joyal-mathew/tiered-hash-map/report.typ

 == Memory Simulation

-The memory tiers were evaluted as implemented to analyze latency and found to approximate the memory hierarchy of RAM #sym.arrow CXL #sym.arrow SSD.
+The memory tiers were evaluated as implemented to analyze latency and found to approximate the memory hierarchy of RAM #sym.arrow CXL #sym.arrow SSD.

 #figure(caption: "Memory system performance", table(